How Your Hair and Nails Change as You Age

 There are some easy preventative measures to take to keep your aging fingernails as healthy as possible:

-- Avoid nail polish if at all possible!
+- Avoid nail polish if at all possible.
 Even if you use a “fortifying” formula, nail polish and removers are extremely drying.
-If you have regular manicures, tell your technician you would rather have your nails buffed, much like a men’s manicure.
+If you get regular manicures tell your technician you would rather have your nails buffed much like a man’s manicure.
 Buffing will create a shine similar to wearing clear nail polish.
-Buffing also stimulates blood flow in the area, making your nail beds happy and healthy.
+Buffing also stimulates blood flow in the area making your nail beds happy and healthy.

 - Soak your nails once a week in extra virgin olive oil or liquid vitamin E. This home remedy is cheap and will help moisturize your cuticles and fingernails.

 - Purchase a natural cuticle cream or oil and massage into your fingernails and cuticles each night before bed.

 - Wear gloves when performing cleaning and gardening chores.
 Harsh detergents and household cleansers will do a serious number on your fingernails.

 - Eat a well-balanced diet.

 - Drink plenty of water during the day.
 Water hydrates your entire body--fingernails included.

 © 2012 Linda Chechar